Exploring a Mysterious North Vietnamese Army Cave in Northern Laos.

 I was surprised to see so many cluster bomb casings lying around the village, which told me the cave would be worth visiting, if this remote place had received so much US bombing attention during the Vietnam War.

-I met an old Laotian villager who said Pranoi cave had been used as a bomb shelter for the villagers during the Vietnam War, although there was a larger one, where he sheltered with his family and most of the other villagers, which lay in a different direction.
+I met an old Laotian villager who said one caven, Pranoi, had been used as a bomb shelter for the villagers during the Vietnam War, although there was also larger one, where he sheltered with his family and most of the other villagers, which lay in a different direction.

 He said Pranoi Cave had been pasted by bombs and napalm by US planes during the Secret War in Laos, and the mountain had been stripped of vegetation by defoliants, because the US believed the North Vietnamese army had used it as a base.